myTerminal/ample-alerts/README.md

 *Applicable for:* `confirm`, `prompt`
 Use this option to make the `confirm` or `prompt` a modal.
 Please note that the user will still be able to interact with other pop-ups created with `ample-alerts`.

+### Color themes

+There are two available stylesheets:

+1. `ample-alerts.light.css` for light theme
+2. `ample-alerts.dark.css` for dark theme

 ## Demos